 Green Sports Hub Europe – GSHE

-Making the sports sector sustainable is the main idea behind the Green Sports Hub Europe (GSHE) project, aiming to be a support system for organisations to share knowledge and best practices, so that they can learn from each other and develop.
+Making the sports sector sustainable was the main idea behind the Green Sports Hub Europe (GSHE) project, aiming to be a support system for organisations to share knowledge and best practices, so that they can learn from each other and develop.

-The three-year project aims to test the potential of the sports sector as a high-profile & news agenda-driving industry, to be a channel for the societal behavioural change needed to make the European Green Deal a reality by focusing on good governance so that leaders have the knowledge and skills to place environmental sustainability at the heart of their strategy.
+The three-year project aimed to test the potential of the sports sector as a high-profile & news agenda-driving industry, to be a channel for the societal behavioural change needed to make the European Green Deal a reality by focusing on good governance so that leaders have the knowledge and skills to place environmental sustainability at the heart of their strategy.

 The Green Sports Hub Europe (GSHE) project officially launched on February 24 and 25 in 2021, with an online kick-off meeting.

-The initiative spans beyond the initial project partners, so sports organisations, NGOs, academia, experts, event’s organisers, environmental movements, youth and fans are welcome to join the partnership of stakeholders, under the slogan We Play to Renew.
+The initiative spaned beyond the initial project partners, so sports organisations, NGOs, academia, experts, event’s organisers, environmental movements, youth and fans are welcome to join the partnership of stakeholders, under the slogan We Play to Renew.

-As part of the research and collecting information, an online survey was launched earlier in the year 2021 on existing barriers in sustainability in sports.
+As part of the research and collecting information, an online survey was launched earlier in the year of 2021 on existing barriers in sustainability in sports.
 On October 7 and 8, the European Volleyball Confederation (CEV) hosted a hybrid project meeting of the Green Sports Hub Europe project, at their headquarters in Luxembourg.
 The partners discussed the preliminary results of the survey, and future steps and actions to take in the project.
 After having a few online meetings prior to the live meeting, the in-person meeting was a great opportunity to further engage and strengthen the cooperation between the partners.

-From the beginning of 2022, when the partners met online to discuss and define the action plan for the current year, the project is implementing in a great way.
+From the beginning of 2022, when the partners met online to discuss and define the action plan for the current year, the project was implementing in a great way.
 Following this meeting, in March, partners gathered in Paris for a hybrid project meeting, focusing on developing a self-assessment tool and discussed on best ways of how to convey a specific and useful content to sport actors.
-This tool will aim to help sports organisations to have a better vision of their own sustainable practices and give them adapted suggestions for improvement depending on their precise needs.
+This tool will aimed to help sports organisations to have a better vision of their own sustainable practices and give them adapted suggestions for improvement depending on their precise needs.

 Throughout 2022, partners of the project gathered multiple times for meetings, focusing on the development of the self-assessment tool previously discussed in other meetings.
 In October the first outcomes and resources of the project became available online.
 The two outputs brought together under this State of Play include a collection, an analysis and sharing of good practices.
 These tools provide a map of current resources, strategies, and initiatives for the state and status of a green sports organisation and investigate the current barriers sports face while implementing a green sports strategy and employing existing tools.